Advice > Software engineering

 The interviews will be one-on-ones with a mix of people from the team you’re applying to join, including site reliability engineers, software engineers, hiring managers, etc.

 If you are physically onsite, one or more of the engineers will probably accompany you for lunch in the Google canteen.
-This isn't technically an interview but you should still try to make a good impression.
+This isn't technically an interview, but you should still try to make a good impression.

-For your coding and system design interviews you'll either be drawing out systems and code on a physical whiteboard, or using a Chromebook plugged in to a projector screen.
+For your coding and system design interviews, you'll either be drawing out systems and code on a physical whiteboard or using a Chromebook plugged into a projector screen.
 We recommend you practice using these materials at home before going in for the interviews.

-1.2 What exactly is Google looking for?
+2.2 What exactly is Google looking for?

-At the end of each interview, including the initial phone screens, each interviewer will grade your performance using a standardized feedback form
+At the end of each interview, including the initial phone screens, each interviewer will grade your performance using a standardized feedback form that summarizes the attributes Google looks for in a candidate.

 That form is constantly evolving, but we have listed the main components we know of at the time of writing this article below.